RaineyMisty/katsuo-ropebound/README.md

 ## midterm goal:

-AI - we have decision tree created
+AI - AI can do inputs

-Multiplayer - connect to a host client
+Multiplayer - connect to a host clien (client and server can communicate)

 maps - 1st map platforms and sidewall collision